panubo/docker-sshd/README.md

 ## SFTP mode

-When in sftp only mode (activated by setting `SFTP_MODE=true` the container will only accept sftp connections.
+When in sftp only mode (activated by setting `SFTP_MODE=true`) the container will only accept sftp connections.
 All sftp actions will be chrooted to the `SFTP_CHROOT` directory which defaults to "/data".

 Please note that all components of the pathname in the ChrootDirectory directive must be root-owned directories that are not writable by any other user or group (see `man 5 sshd_config`).

+## SCP mode

+When in scp only mode (activated by setting `SCP_MODE=true`) the container will only accept scp connections.
+No chroot provided.

+This is provided using [rssh](http://www.pizzashack.org/rssh/) restricted shell.

 ## Custom Scripts